SS8816/Hospital-database-managment/README.md

 2. Secure Access: Role-based access control ensures that only authorized personnel (such as doctors, nurses, and admin staff) can access sensitive patient information and perform critical operations.
 3. Comprehensive Database: Store and manage key hospital data, including patient records, medical histories, appointment schedules, and billing information.
 4. Real-Time Updates: Instantly update and retrieve patient information, ensuring timely and accurate decision-making for healthcare professionals.
-5. Interactive Dashboard: Visualize key metrics and trends (e.g., patient statistics, appointment schedules) to facilitate data-driven decision-making and improve hospital management.
+5. Interactive Dashboard: Visualize key metrics and trends (e.g., patient statistics, and appointment schedules) to facilitate data-driven decision-making and improve hospital management.
 ## Technologies Used
 - SQLAlchemy: An Object-Relational Mapping (ORM) library for Python, facilitating easy interaction with the database.
 - Python Flask: A lightweight web framework for building the application.